pcotret/litex-wiki/Add-A-nMigen-Verilog-VHDL-Core.md

 ```bash
 $ python3 edgetopulse.py generate -t v edgetopulse.v
 ```
-which, after cleaning up some code generation comments, looks like this:
+which, after cleaning up some code generation comments (to make it more readable for this presentation), looks like this:
 ```verilog
 module edge_to_pulse(pulse_out, clk, rst, edge_in);
   reg \initial  = 0;